A Guide to the Perplexed Interdimensional Traveler

 dreamtime vanish like a soap bubble, like the little man on

-.
+the stair who wasn't there.
 What power of enslavement took the dreamtime

 away and forced me to reenter the particular waking life, this flatland of